Vintage Funk VOL. VII

 Estimated IBU: <5 IBU

-Aroma: Sour Blackberry combined with barnyard “horse blanket.”
+Aroma: Tart cherry combined with barnyard “horse blanket.”
 Yes that sounds weird, but fear not!
 Brettanomyces, a “wild” yeast strain, produces complex esters that range from cherry pie to horse blanket.
 This is typical of traditional Belgian Lambic styles.

 Mouthfeel:Light body, mouth puckering, with medium carbonation.